yufongg/yufongg.github.io/_posts/Writeups/Vulnhub/Linux/Spydersec - Challenge/2022-03-11-Spydersec - Challenge.md

 	- [Truecrypt volume can be hidden in a MP4 file](https://appliedtech.iit.edu/school-applied-technology/projects/mp4-steganography)
 	- [TCSteg Download](https://raw.githubusercontent.com/joshualat/CS-198-Web-API-Project/master/usb_programs/tcsteg.py)
 	> TCSteg allows users to hide a TrueCrypt hidden volume in an MP4 file, and the structure of the file makes it difficult to identify that a volume exists
-5. Uncover the hidden Truecrypt volume
+5. tcsteg info (Not needed, we can immediately mount mulder.fbi file as a Truecrypt volume)
 	```
 	┌──(root💀kali)-[~/vulnHub/Spydersec/192.168.110.38/exploit]
 	└─# python tcsteg2.py